gimlet-io/gimlet-documentation/src/pages/docs/environment-settings/introduction.md

 └── stack.yaml
 ```

-## Editing Environment settings
+## Editing Environment Settings

 Navigate to the Environments page in the top menu, then pick the environment card you want to edit.

 ![Editing environments in Gimlet](/docs/screenshots/environment-settings/gimlet-io-environment-settings.png)

-Locate and edit the components in the side menu then hit _Save_ and inspect the gitops commit Gimlet makes in your infrastructure configuration gitops repository.
+Locate and edit the components in the side menu then hit **Save** and inspect the gitops commit Gimlet makes in your infrastructure configuration gitops repository.

 You can monitor the components as they come up by toggling the gitops view in the footer of Gimlet.

 ![Gitops view in the footer of Gimlet](/docs/screenshots/environment-settings/gimlet-io-gitops-footer.png)

-### Inspecting the diff
+### Inspecting the Differences

-Before you save the configuration on the dashboard, you can inspect the diff that will be saved to your infrastructure gitops repository.
+Before you save the configuration on the dashboard, you can inspect the differences that will be saved to your infrastructure gitops repository.
+Click Review changes to see the changes in yaml format.

-### In your editor
+### In Your Editor

 You can also change the files in your editor.
 Gimlet handles the changes quite well, and even preserves your custom changes throughout [component updates](/docs/environment-settings/component-updates).